 Please include a brief description of your project in a paragraph of no more than 100 words.
 Content should include the following points:

 Applications must address the individual's overall agenda for research or creative activity and the proposed work and objectives for the one-year award period.
-Each application must be supported by a narrative of no more than ten (10) pages (excluding Bibliography, Vitae, and Appendices) addressing:
+Each application must be supported by a narrative of no more than ten (10) pages (excluding References, Vitae, and Appendices).
+Pages must be numbered.
+The Narrative addresses:

 The narrative should be written in a manner that is understandable to a non-specialist.
 The document must be formatted using at least 1.5 line spacing and at least 11-point Times New Roman font or 10-point Ariel font with 1-inch margins.